winitzki/scall/tutorial/programming_dhall.md

 let g : ∀(r : Type) → (∀(t : Type) → { seed : t, step : t → F t } → r) → r = ???
 ```

-One way of consuming such a value is by applying the function `g` to some arguments.
+One way of consuming `g` is by applying the function `g` to some arguments.

 We need to return a value of type `F (GFix F)` as the final result of `unfix g`.
 The return type of `g` is an arbitrary type `r` (which is the first argument of `g`).